Main Street Museum

 The Main Street Museum is a museum and event space in White River Junction, Vermont.
-The museum is meant to evoke an 18th or 19th century cabinet of curiosities, and displays unusual and offbeat items, such as miniature shoes, unused keys, of hair locks from former presidents.
+The museum is meant to evoke an 18th or 19th century cabinet of curiosities, and displays unusual and offbeat items, such as miniature shoes, unused keys, or hair locks from former presidents.
 It is also an event space, hosting drag events, concerts, poetry readings, and artwork by local artists.
 On its website, the museum is described as "a repository of artifacts and a public performance space".